plone/training/docs/voltoaddons/01-addon-basics.md

 };
 ```

-Any additional named export from the main script can be used as an add-on
+Any additional named `export` from the main script can be used as an add-on
 optional configuration loader.

 The `config` object that is passed is the Volto `configuration registry`,
-the singleton module referenced throughout the Volto and projects as
+the singleton module referenced throughout Volto and Volto projects
 by importing `@plone/volto/registry`.
 The add-on can mutate the properties of
-config, such as `settings`, `blocks`, `views`, `widgets` or its dedicated
+the config, such as `settings`, `blocks`, `views`, `widgets`, or its dedicated
 `addonRoutes` and `addonReducers`.

 Note: the add-on configuration loading mechanism is inspired by Razzle, which